 gcloud iam service-accounts create $SERVICE_ACCOUNT \ --display-name "Service Account for USER" \ --project $PROJECT_ID

 Create a key to associate with the service account.
-The key will be used for the life of the service and persistently stored at the
+The key is used for the life of the service and persistently stored at the

 gcloud iam service-accounts keys create $KEY_LOCATION \ --iam-account $SERVICE_ACCOUNT@$PROJECT_ID.iam.gserviceaccount.com